 On top of it all, what kind of data is available on that part?
 Is there enough information for you to make an informed decision, or should you look at something else instead?
 Also, is there enough data available for your CAD librarians to build a part with, or will they be scrambling to find more information?
 Even better, does the part vendor provide its own library models for the CAD department?

 Make informed part selections from the management tools menu

-BOM tools will allow you to make component selection based on all of the criteria that we’ve been discussing here; price, availability, quantities, and part information.
-With the BOM tools working in conjunction with your schematic, you can then easily populate your schematic with the components that you have selected from the BOM tools.
+BOM planning tools will allow you to make a component selection based on all of the criteria that we’ve been discussing here; price, availability, quantities, and part information.
+With the BOM tools working in conjunction with your schematic, you can then easily populate your schematic with the components that you have selected from the BOM planning at different levels.

-With another access point into your design database, you can make component selections and updates, and what better tool to offer this than PCB design software like Altium Designer.
-As an active part of the entire Altium system, Active BOM is more than a simple file report generator.
-On top of the BoM management necessities, you will also have a cloud connection to part vendors to get real-time part information.
+With another access point into your design database, you can make component selections and updates, and what better tool to offer this than PCB design software like Altium Designer?
+As an active part of the entire Altium system, the Active BOM level is more than a simple file report generator.
+On top of the planning BoM management necessities, you will also have a cloud connection to part vendors to get real-time part information.

 If you’d like to learn more about the strength of having a BoM planning tool in your design software for your business, start by talking to an expert at Altium.